mareklexuan/mareklexuan/README.md

 <br>

-I’m a project manager in tech, working for the past 8 years on development and security projects, in companies like Kiwi.com, ContentKing and as a freelancer.
-Currently looking for a new company to join, as a Product or Project Manager/Owner.
+I am Project Management and Operations leader with almost 10 years of experience in tech, in fast-paced and dynamic startups like Kiwi.com and ContentKing.

+I am leading and mentoring project management teams, developing processes for scalable growth and efficient project execution, overseeing the end-to-end delivery of software development and operational projects, managing both clients and delivery teams, and driving collaboration and effective communication.

+I am responsible for strategic planning and execution, defining project roadmaps and planning resources.
+As part of the top leadership team, I also contribute in shaping the company’s strategic direction and planning long-term goals, ensuring alignment across all teams, and driving organizational success and growth.

-I am PRINCE2 certified, with experience in both Agile (Scrum, Kanban) and more traditional waterfall projects, from custom ERP/CRM to smaller web projects.
+I hold PRINCE2 project management and Scrum Master certifications, with experience in both Agile (Scrum, Kanban, scaled Spotify model) and more traditional waterfall environments.

 <br>